 Adhikari, Anindita, Navmee Goregaonkar, Rajendran Narayanan, Nishant Panicker, and Nithya Ramamoorthy.
 2020.
 "Manufactured Maladies: Lives and Livelihoods of Migrant Workers During COVID-19 Lockdown in India".
 The Indian Journal of Labour Economics : An Organ of the Indian Society of Labour Economics.
 63 (4): 969-997.

 Adhikari, Anindita.
 2021.
 Review of "Demanding Development: The Politics of Public Goods Provision in India's Urban Slums—Development and Accountability in Urban India: Party Workers, Citizens and Public Services" by Adam Auerbach, 2019.
 Economic and Political Weekly.
 56 (21): 27-28.

 Ball, Amanda C. 2022.
 “I Know Why the White Lady Cries: Growing Pains of an Antiracist Cleft Habitus.”
 Social Problems 1–18.

 Bellman, Benjamin, Seth E. Spielman, and Rachel S. Franklin.
 2018.
 “Local Population Change and Variations in Racial Integration in the United States, 2000-2010.”
 International Regional Science Review 41(2): 233–55.

 Botoeva, Aisalkyn.
-Forthcoming.
-“Transnational Islamic Banks & Local Markets in Central Asia” in Islam, Society and Politics in Central Asia.
-Pauline Jones Luong (eds).
+2017.
+“Transnational Islamic Banks & Local Markets in Central Asia” in Islam, Society and Politics in Central Asia, Central Eurasia in Context Book Series, Pittsburgh, PA: Univ. of Pittsburgh Press, ed, Pauline Jones Luong.